Port Hardy: Ethnicity

+Note: Totals greater than 100% due to multiple origin responses.

 Filomi Days

 Once a year, Port Hardy holds a celebration in Rotary Park to acknowledge its natural resource based economy.
 The three syllables, fi, lo and mi, stand for "fishing, logging and mining".

 The celebration includes festivities in the park such as activities for children, fundraising concessions, entertainment, beer gardens, bake sales, craft sales, and fireworks.

 A dance for each age group and a parade are also held on Filomi Days weekend- typically the third weekend in July.
 Brookes Laidlaw represents the current Vice Admiral in the annual parade.